-Generative AI ROI is under intense scrutiny after a new MIT analysis reported that about 95% of organizations see no measurable return from generative AI pilots.
-If you’ve tested assistants, copilots, or chatbots, that number might feel familiar.
-This guide explains why Generative AI ROI often disappoints—and gives you a step-by-step playbook to turn pilots into profit.
+Generative AI ROI is under intense scrutiny after coverage of a new MIT analysis suggested that roughly 95% of enterprise pilots show no measurable return.
+If you’ve trialed assistants, copilots, or chatbots, that statistic may feel uncomfortably familiar.
+This guide unpacks why Generative AI ROI often lags and gives you a pragmatic, step-by-step playbook to turn promising demos into durable business value.

 Table of Contents